Small Business Commissioner Bill 2021

 5.01 pmMr JANETZKIMixed

-Stated the opposition will not oppose the bill and applauded making the commissioner role permanent, but used his speech primarily to criticise the government's broader lack of support for small business during the pandemic and flooding events.
+Said the LNP will not oppose the bill and applauded making the commissioner permanent, but heavily criticised the government for neglecting small business throughout the pandemic and lacking a clear plan for business support.

 While the bill will not be opposed by the opposition—in fact, we applaud making permanent the role of the Small Business Commissioner—I want to highlight a range of areas where small business has been forgotten.2022-03-15View Hansard